Red Bull Rampage riders airlifted to hospital after horror crashes

 Two freestyle riders airlifted to hospital after crashes at Red Bull Rampage

-Adolf Silva and Emil Johansson were transferred to hospital, with Johansson suffering a dislocated hip after falling down a cliff face
+Adolf Silva and Emil Johansson were transferred to hospital after crashing hard at the annual free ride race

 Two freestyle mountain bikers at Red Bull Rampage were airlifted to hospital after crashing in Zion National Park, Utah.